 public and with other students in the program.

 Community service learning projects provide enriching experiences and additional opportunities for students to communicate, learn, help the local community and grow on a personal level.

 On-campus housing and access to Towson University services, including the campus

-library, dining halls, athletic facilities, etc. Housing in residence halls is secure with
+library, dining halls, athletic facilities, etc. (Housing on campus is secure with

-entry cards and security personnel are available 24
+room key/card, and security personnel/receptionists are available 24

 weekdays at Glen Dining Hall, where students can